And there will be a shelter to give shade from the heat by day,

 exhaustion that the sun could put on us.

-Perhaps weariness comes because of one in whom we have invested much love and effort has turned his back on us and rejected us.
+Perhaps weariness comes because of a serious medical or physical condition that we have had to long endure.
+Perhaps it is something entirely different, like a person in whom we have invested much love and effort, suddenly turning his or her back on us and rejecting us.
 Or, we see that the righteousness in which we believe has become a mockery to the world, and evil seems to have become victorious.
 This is the type of weariness that seems often to come to me.
 Sometimes in the midst of our weariness, it becomes very difficult to find refreshment.
 Our lives are dry and parched and we have no reserve for song.

 Indeed, these are exactly the circumstances for weariness that the prophet Isaiah felt, along with the people to whom he was writing.
 The people of the nations of Israel and Judah had placed their hope in kings who would lead them in righteousness, but the kings had failed them.
 Instead of righteousness, the kings had mostly been influences to lead the people away from what was honorable.
 The leaders should have promoted what was good, but in its place they led the people into wickedness and into idolatry.